top of page

 1. Get a Job in France or Switzerland

-Employers—especially in healthcare, education, administration, and customer service—often require proof of French proficiency.
-A DELF B2 or DALF C1 is frequently requested.
+Employers—especially in healthcare, education, administration, and customer service—often require a French proficiency test like DELF B2 or DALF C1.

 Pro tip: In Switzerland, French is an official language, especially in the cantons of Geneva, Vaud, Neuchâtel, and Jura.
 If you're working in these cantons, French skills are essential.